Sandy Fragments

 Dressing for Europe

-2022-10-15 6 min read travel europe Rob Warner
+2022-10-15 6 min read Travel Europe Rob Warner

 Nestled in some twisty streets beside the Louvre, Les Caves du Louvre contains wine cellars that once connected to the Louvre.
 When Paris built its metro, it claimed large swaths of these cellars for tunnels and stations, divorcing a few sections from the palace.
 Les Caves du Louvre bought the separated property in 2015 and set up shop.
 The cellars’ history grants them rights to the name.
 In addition to storing and selling wine, Les Caves du Louvre offers wine tastings and tours through its cellars.